awarmanf/file_upload_cgi/Readme.md

 # File Upload CGI

-The File Upload CGI is a web application written in Perl CGI to limit the rate of upload file to user.
+The File Upload CGI is a web application written in Perl CGI to limit the upload rate of a file to user.

 >This application is written on Debian Linux (Jessie).